scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 ### Order of name and term

-Normally an equal sign assigns the result of the right side to the left side.
-With the proposed syntax that's not the case.
+Normally, an equal sign assigns the result of the right side to the left side.
+With the proposed syntax, that's not the case.
 However, for most, if not all, people that's the correct order.

-This order seems the requires a single look ahead in the parser.
+This order seems to require a single look ahead in the parser.

 ### Desugaring